Expression of intention to seek asylum and registration

 - The resources which are necessary to facilitate the asylum procedure in distant camps, such as travel and accommodation costs of asylum officers and interpreters, would be saved.[28]

-Access to asylum procedure for persons expelled/returned from neighbouring States
+Access to the asylum procedure for persons expelled/returned from neighbouring States

-It is important to reiterate that people expelled or returned from Hungary, Croatia and Romania informally or in line with the Readmission Agreement between the EU and the Republic of Serbia on the readmission of persons residing without authorisation[29] can face obstacles in accessing the asylum procedure.
-It is not clear what the official stance of Serbian authorities vis-à-vis such cases is, but there were several BCHR interventions in the past which show that access to asylum procedures may be impeded for people who were penalised in misdemeanour proceeding or were issued with an expulsion order.[30]
-In particular, the denial of access to asylum procedure is a common practice applicable to persons who are likely in need of international protection and who attempted to irregularly cross to Croatia hidden in the back of the truck or van at the official border crossing.
-After they are discovered by the Croatian border police and informally surrendered back to Serbian police, they are automatically taken to the misdemeanour court in Šid or Bačka Palanka where they are penalised for a misdemeanour of illegal stay or entry and subsequently served with the decision on cancellation of residency or a decision on return.[31]
+It is important to reiterate that people expelled or returned from Hungary, Croatia and Romania informally or in line with the Readmission Agreement between the EU and the Republic of Serbia on the readmission of persons residing without authorisation can face obstacles accessing the asylum procedure.
+It is not clear what the official stance of Serbian authorities vis-à-vis such cases is, but there were several CSOs’ interventions in the past which show that access to asylum procedures may be impeded for people who were penalised in misdemeanour proceeding or were issued with an expulsion order.[35]
+In particular, the denial of access to the asylum procedure is a common practice applicable to persons who are likely in need of international protection and who attempted to irregularly cross to Croatia hidden in the back of a truck or van at the official border crossing.
+After they are discovered by the Croatian border police and informally surrendered back to the Serbian police, they are automatically taken to the misdemeanour court in Šid or Bačka Palanka where they are penalised for a misdemeanour of illegal stay or entry and subsequently served with a decision on cancellation of residency or a decision on return.[36]
 Both of these decisions have the nature of an expulsion order.
-Therefore, if they decide to apply for asylum, they could be denied that possibility and will be further treated as irregular migrants[32] and can be also pushed to an informal system, outside reception centres.
-That was the case with the late Afghani USAC X. who was eventually killed by the smugglers in front of the Asylum Centre in Krnjača.[33]
+Therefore, if they decide to apply for asylum, they could be denied that possibility and will be further treated as irregular migrants and can be also pushed to an informal system, outside reception centres.
+That was the case with the late Afghani USAC X. who was eventually killed by smugglers in front of the Asylum Centre in Krnjača.[37]
+Another case of UASC denied access to the asylum procedure[38] upon the return from Hungary is still pending before the ECtHR.[39]

-It is necessary that Asylum Office pass a clear message to all police departments that every person who expresses the intention to apply for asylum should be issued with a registration certificate.[35]
+It is necessary that the Asylum Office communicates a clear message to all police departments that every person who expresses the intention to apply for asylum should be issued with a registration certificate and that people who are in need of international protection cannot be protected against refoulement in the procedures prescribed by the Foreigners Act due to the lack of capacity of immigration officers to assess such risk.

 - what kind of status has the individual enjoyed in Serbia (asylum seeker, irregular migrant or other);

-- taking in consideration the determined status, the assurances should contain strong guarantees that individual will not be referred to the misdemeanour proceeding and will not be issued with any form of the expulsion order;
+- taking into consideration the determined status, the assurances should contain strong guarantees that the individual will not be referred to the misdemeanour proceeding and will not be issued with any form of expulsion orders;

-- returnee will be issued with the registration certificate or its duplicate;
+- returnee will be issued with a registration certificate or its duplicate;

 - returnees will be afforded legal representation by either BCHR, APC, IDEAS, HCIT or other lawyers who have demonstrated qualifications in asylum and migration law;